haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 * Export files support localization
 * Admin can see all projects in the organization not only their involved projects only
 * Do not display the changesets of Project type
+* Fix issue can not send notification for some users

 Version 6.0.0
 -------------